makersacademy/chitter-challenge/README.md

 ## Setup

-All you need to do is create a database 'chitter' (and 'chitter_test' if you want to run the tests).
+All you need to do is create a database 'chitter' (and 'chitter_test' if you want to run the tests), and put your psql (postgres) username in the provided place in lib/ORM.rb.
 DataMapper will take care of the rest (creating tables etc).

 In psql, run the following: